 That leads to a bigger consideration.
 Is the goal to enforce structure through predefined workflows, or to move faster with systems that adapt to existing playbooks?
 Ironclad tends to pick the first.

-The platform originally gained attention for its post-signature insights, helping legal teams make sense of existing agreements.
+The platform originally gained attention for its post-signature analytics that help legal teams make sense of existing agreements.
 It then evolved into a full contract lifecycle management system that supports creation, collaboration, and analytics within one connected space.

 LinkSquares focuses heavily on visibility.
 It gives teams a clear view of what’s inside their contracts so they can make faster decisions, stay compliant, and avoid costly surprises down the line.